taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - [Popular DevOps Interview Questions - Roadmap](https://roadmap.sh/questions/devops)

-Observability Engineering

-> Observability Engineering focuses on designing and implementing systems that are highly observable.
-Observability refers to the ability to gain insights into the internal state and behavior of a system by analyzing its outputs and external interactions.
-Observability Engineering aims to enable teams to understand and troubleshoot complex systems effectively.

-- Observability Engineering: Achieving Production Excellence (2022) by Charity Majors, Liz Fong-Jones, George Miranda

 Cloud Security

 - Practical Cloud Security: A Guide for Secure Design and Deployment (2019) by Chris Dotson